Spanish Courses

 Reading and writing for students who already possess advanced communicative skills in the language.
 Content focuses on the Latino experience in the U.S. Emphasis on critical language awareness.
 Course Information: Extensive computer use required.
 Class is taught entirely in Spanish.
 One credit hour takes place online, plus homework.
 Use of a computer and internet access is required.
 Prerequisite(s): Appropriate score on the department placement test; or the equivalent AP or IB test score; or successful completion of Spanish 113.

-200-Level Courses in Spanish • Fall 2025 Heading link
+200-Level Courses in Spanish • Spring 2026

 SPAN 202 – Spanish Grammar in Practice